 A GREAT TIP on non-inductive power resistors:

 You could terminate the antenna, to a 50 ohm high power dummy load (1000 watt cantina), since large high-power non-inductive power resistors are so hard to find.
-16:1 or 12:1 balun to a 50 ohm power resistor (rated a 33 to 50% of the input power), or you could use an exponential taper feed with a1:4 balun, to transform the 600 to 800 ohm unbalanced to 50 Ohms balanced termination.
+16:1 or 12:1 balun to a 50 ohm power resistor (rated a 33 to 50% of the input power), or you could use an exponential taper feed with a 4:1 balun, to transform the 600 to 800 ohm unbalanced to 50 Ohms balanced termination.
 The Longer the wavelength antenna, there is more RF power in the wire being radiated, so there is less power going to the load resistor.
 I have never burned up a resistor.

 Also a Ladder line static bleeder of some type is needed see,